mtorials/dial-phone/README.md

 A simple to use [Matrix](https://matrix.org/) client-server API (CS-API) SDK for the JVM written in Kotlin.
 The library uses Jackson and Kotlin coroutines.
-The SDK is primarily design to be used for bots and not yet intendet to be used for a fully featured client, although this is a goal for the future.

 See my [dial-bot](https://github.com/mtorials/dialbot) repository for a reference bot implementation.